Lemoncode/git-from-ui-to-terminal/README.md

 git push
 ```

-Now we could merge this remote branch to master, but we won't do this right away: we will first simulate that in between that time another developer has created another branch and modified the _./src/index.js_ file creating a conflict, we will learn how to sort this out.
+Now we could merge this remote branch to master, but we won't to do this right now: we will first simulate that in between that time another developer has created another branch and modified the _./src/index.js_ file creating a conflict, we will learn how to sort this out in the following section.

-> Some good advice: never merge form a given branch to master using the command line, rather raise pull requests and review the code (you can raise pull request from a given branch to master use the web client your favourite repository), on the other hand is a good practice to merge master into your branch just to get your code cut updated to the current branch status.
+> Some good advice: never merge from a given branch to master using the command line, rather raise pull requests and review the code (you can raise pull request from a given branch to master using the web client your favourite repository), on the other hand is a good practice to merge master into your branch using the terminal, this will let update your codebsase to the current master status.

 # Handling conflicts

-Before merging our new branch to master, let's simulate that in the mean time another developer (or ourselves) has created a second branch and it's modifying the files we have just updated.
+Before merging our new branch to master, let's simulate that in the mean time another developer (or ourselves) has created a second branch and it's modifying the files that we have just updated.

 Let's hop in the master branch: